Back to business! Launch Your New Business with 10% Off— Start Now

 • For managing payroll

-2. Be on top of the documentation
+Be on Top of the Documentation

-Being on top of the documentation such as bank statements, transaction receipts, invoices, and any other pertinent financial records is essential if you want to manage multiple business bank accounts.
+Being on top of the documentation, such as bank statements, transaction receipts, invoices, and any other pertinent financial records, is essential if you want to manage multiple business bank accounts.
 By checking the documentation regularly, you can examine the usage of each of your accounts to determine if the account is right for your business or not.

-To guarantee accurate financial records, reconcile your accounts on a regular basis.
 Check your bank statements against your accounting records for any anomalies, errors, or fraudulent activity.
 Reconciliation helps to maintain the integrity of your financial data and ensures that your accounts appropriately reflect the financial status of your company.

 Create a system for tracking and categorizing transactions by account.
 Assign transactions to specified accounts and expense categories using accounting software or tools.
 This approach ensures accurate reporting, streamlines tax preparation, and provides insights into the financial success of your organisation.